airtonix/vue-localize/README.md

 // Import VueLocalize plugin
 import VueLocalize from 'vue-localize'

-Vue.use(VueLocalize, {// All four options is required store,
+Vue.use(VueLocalize, {// All options is required
+  store,
   config: vlConfig,
   router: router,
   routes: routes
 })

-// Import App component - root Vue instance for application import App from './App'
+// Import App component - root Vue instance of application import App from './App'

 // Application start
 router.start(App, '#app')
 ```
-Pay attention (!) there is no line with ```router.map(routes)```.
+Pay attention (!) there is no line with ```router.map(routes)``` in the code above.
 When using automatic routes localization, VueLocalize will transform your initial routes config and VueRouter will use it already transformed.
 So this line of code is built into the plugin.
+More detailed explanation below.

 #### Adding Vuex store module

 > Note that VueLocalize contains built-in Vuex store module, so if Vuex states and mutations in your application doesn't splitted in sub modules, it's time to do so.
+How how to split state and mutations into sub modules explaned here [http://vuex.vuejs.org/en/structure.html](http://vuex.vuejs.org/en/structure.html)
 Also note that it is important to use exact name of module ```vueLocalizeVuexStoreModule``` in your code.

 Code for your store.js